mailchimp/content-style-guide/15-copyright-and-trademarks.html.md

 ### Image use and copyright

-MailChimp almost always use original images in our blog posts.
+MailChimp almost always uses original images in our blog posts.
 If you use an image, photo, or other design element made by someone outside MailChimp, get permission first.
 Once you have permission, always give the copyright owner credit and link back to the original source.

 Images retrieved via Google image search are not licensed for fair use, but many images are available under license through stock photo websites, or open for use under a Creative Commons license.
 Flickr has a great search feature for images available under Creative Commons licenses.